beeplaced/mongoose-operations/README.md

 ## Create new Fields

-Create new Data in Collection will return _id and existingt Fields, if data already exists on indexed match
+Create new Data in Collection will return _id and existing Fields, if data already exists on indexed match

 ```js